Skip to main content

 • Default embedding model: unclemusclez/jina-embeddings-v2-base-code:latest

 Just install, index, and search — defaults work immediately.
+Qdrant starts automatically on first use.

 Prerequisites & Installation

-Qdrant Setup
+Qdrant (Built-in)

 docker run -d \